A Realistic Pulsar -- Supermassive Black Hole Timing Model: Timing model

-The relative motion between Sgr~A* and SSB may also introduce apparent change in the pulsar orbital period via $\dot{P}_b/P_b=\dot{D}/D$, where $D$ is the Doppler shift of the system~\citep{Damour:1991rd}.
-However, considering that the motion of the Sun is largely described by a circular motion around the GC, the Shklovskii effect~\citep{Shklovskii:1970} and the Galactic gravitational acceleration effect will be canceled and thus can be ignored in the timing model.
+where we have dropped the SMBH terms.
+However, considering that the motion of the Sun is largely described by a circular motion around the GC, the Shklovskii effect~\citep{Shklovskii:1970} and the Galactic gravitational acceleration effect will be canceled \ZX{}{due to the fact that $\hat{\bm{K}}_0\cdot\bm{v}_\odot\approx 0$ and $\bm{v}_\odot^2/d\approx \hat{\bm{K}}_0\cdot \bm{a}_\odot$} and thus can be ignored in the timing model. \ZX{}{In fact, from the definition of $D$ one can easily see that for a circular motion $\dot{D}=0$ and there is no effect.}

 As an illustration, in Figure~\ref{fig:time delay} we plot the various time delays in the timing model for the system with parameters in Equation~(\ref{eq:system params}).
-To calculate the aberration delay and proper motion effects introduced in this subsection, we have further set the parameters of the pulsar, $\Theta_{\rm PSR}=\left\{N_0,\nu,\dot{\nu},\lambda_{p},\eta_p\right\}$, to be
+To calculate the aberration delay and \ZX{}{finite distance} effects introduced in this subsection, we have further set the parameters of the pulsar, $\Theta_{\rm PSR}=\left\{N_0,\nu,\dot{\nu},\lambda_{p},\eta_p\right\}$, to be

 where $\lambda_p$ and $\eta_p$ give the spin direction of the pulsar, and we set it to be in parallel with the orbital angular momentum in the fiducial case.
-We also add the proper motion $\mu_\alpha$ and $\mu_\delta$ to the SMBH parameter set $\Theta_{\rm SMBH}$ and have used the values in~\citet{Reid:2020},
+We also add the proper motion $\mu_\alpha$ and $\mu_\delta$\ZX{}{as well as the distance $d$} to the SMBH parameter set $\Theta_{\rm SMBH}$. \ZX{}{We use the values} in~\citet{Reid:2020},